juxor/afaq/markdown/secI7.md

 aspect of themselves.
 This "selfishness" hides the poverty of the ego who practices it.
 As libertarian Marxist psychiatrist Erich Fromm argued:

-> _"Selfishness if not identical with self-love but with its very opposite.
+> _"Selfishness is not identical with self-love but with its very opposite.
 Selfishness is one kind of greediness.
 Like all greediness, it contains an insatiability, as a consequence of which there is never any real satisfaction.
 Greed is a bottomless pit which exhausts the person in an endless effort to